Regulation EU 2019/2088

 We consider responsible investment as part of the strategy to consistently create value for our investors.

 For this reason, environmental, social and governance factors are incorporated into the investment process and active ownership.
-Since 2009, we are long standing signatory of the Principles for Responsible Investment (PRI), annually participating in the PRI reporting and assessment cycle and provides regular feedback on our sustainability actions.
+Since 2009, we are long standing signatory of the Principles for Responsible Investment (PRI).
+We participate in the annual reporting assessment cycle of the PRI and provide ongoing feeedback on our sustainability actions.

-We have received A or A+ scores in the Strategy & Governance and Private Equity modules from the PRI since 2015.
-In 2020, we received an A+ rating in both modules.
+Since 2015, we have received A or A+ assessments in the Strategy & Governance and Private Equity modules from PRI.
+In 2020, we received an A+ rating in both modules, placing us in the top percentile among over 2,000 signatories.

 Shared Value case studies

-A leading Italian wine group active in the production, sale and marketing of central and southern Italian wines.
-Farnese boasts a global client base of over 2,600 distributors, hotels and caterers and generates over 95% of sales abroad.
+Fardnese is a leading Italian group active in the production, sales, and marketing of wines from central and southern Italy.
+With a global clientele of over 2,600 distributors, hotels, and restaurateurs, Farnese generates more than 95% of its sales from international markets.

 An important Italian producer and distributor of a wide range of sweet and savory frozen bakery products to over 35 thousand clients, mainly represented by bars, bakeries, cafés and hotels.